Skip to content

 Visitors looking at a copy of Two Bad Mice at Hill Top, Lake District | © National Trust Images/Arnhel de Serra

-Beatrix Potter is best known as the creator of Peter Rabbit and other favourite animal characters.
-Discover how her middle-class upbringing, fascination with animals and creative flair culminated in a successful career as an author and illustrator as well as a passion for conservation – long before conservation became popular and fashionable.
+Beatrix Potter is best known as the creator of Peter Rabbit and other animal characters.
+Discover how her middle-class upbringing, fascination with animals and creative flair culminated in a successful career as an author and illustrator.
+Her passion for conservation existed long before conservation became popular.
 She left 4,000 acres of land and 15 farms to the National Trust when she died in 1943.

 A Londoner at birth